-Inequalities of this form were first developed for linear knapsack problems; see [4].
-In particular, (7) must hold if S is the support of $x \in \{0,1\}^n$ for which a corresponding knapsack constraint is violated.
+Inequalities of this form were first developed as valid inequalities for linear knapsack problems; see [4, 5].
+In particular, (7) must hold if S is the support of $x \in \{0, 1\}^n$ for which a corresponding knapsack constraint is violated.
+Such inequalities and their extensions have been used for general MIPs, and have also been specialized for specific applications; see for example [19] for a recent application to a network optimization problem.
+Further, cover inequalities have recently been extended for conic-quadratic nonlinear formulations [3].
+However, we note that these recent extensions, as well as standard applications to knapsack constraints, all require that the right-hand side of the associated constraint is monotone in x.